 Impressively enough, Decay still feels like it fits in with everything else.
 But it also delivers a very important message:

 Again, Tom does have a bit of fun throughout the story.
-The joke, for instance, with Romana accidentally stepping on his foot was, more than likely, something he came up with.
+The joke, for instance, with Romana accidentally stepping on his foot was, more than likely, something he came up with on the spot.
 The vampires even come perilously close to feeling campy in some places.
 But, for the most part, we're able to take the whole thing reasonably seriously.
 And that makes it very refreshing to watch.
 It is the sort of story we would have gotten in the seasons I just mentioned (in fact, it was originally meant to be made in one of them but got pushed back to Season Eighteen) but probably wouldn't have been half as effective because The Great Tom Baker Comedy Show would have altered it far more than Bidmead ever could have.

 Quite often, the middle installment of a trilogy is the weakest.
 But State of Decay stands just as strong as the other two.